karthigeyanbaskaran/LEMP-Ansible/README.md

 # Ansible LEMP Stack Deployment

-This Ansible playbook automates the deployment of a LEMP (Linux, Nginx, MySQL, PHP) stack on a remote server.
+This Ansible playbook automates the deployment of a LEMP (Linux, Nginx, MySQL, PHP, Phpmyadmin) stack on a remote server.
 It includes the installation and configuration of Nginx, PHP-FPM, MySQL, and phpMyAdmin.

 ## Prerequisites